Manny Diaz (Florida politician): Early life and career

 Diaz and his mother, Elisa, left Cuba in 1961.
 He graduated from Belen Jesuit Preparatory School in 1973.
 He scored the first touchdown in his high school's football history, and was named "Mr. Belén" in his graduating class.
 In 1977, Díaz received his bachelor's degree in political science from Florida International University.
 In 1980, he earned his Juris Doctor degree from the University of Miami School of Law.

 Diaz's law firm was hired to represent Lázaro Gonzalez in the custody case over his grand-nephew Elián González.
-Diaz's participation in the trial and presence at the González household during the April 22, 2000 raid propelled him to national prominence.
+Diaz's participation in the trial and presence at the González household during the April 22, 2000, raid propelled him to national prominence.

-Mayorship
+Mayoralty

 Diaz ran in the 2001 Miami mayoral election as an Independent.
 He and Maurice Ferré were the top candidates in the first round, locking out incumbent mayor Joe Carollo.
 Diaz won the runoff election, and was re-elected in 2005.
 As mayor, Díaz remained a partner in the law firm, but stated he would not be able to take new cases.

 When he first took office, Miami city government was bankrupt, held junk bond status, and was under a state financial oversight board.
 Mayor Diaz pursued a vast administrative overhaul that brought with it financial stability, healthy level of financial reserves, continued tax cuts, lowered millage rates, and an A+ bond rating on Wall Street.

 Diaz was awarded the "Urban Innovator of the Year" award by the Manhattan Institute in 2004.
 In 2007, Diaz served on the selection committee for the Rudy Bruner Award for Urban Excellence.

-In 2008, Díaz became president of the U.S. Conference of Mayors.
+In 2008, Diaz became president of the U.S. Conference of Mayors.
 As an Independent, and a former registered Democrat, Diaz spoke at the 2008 Democratic National Convention and endorsed Obama's presidential bid.
 Following Obama's election, Diaz was considered for HHS Secretary; the position would ultimately go to Kathleen Sebelius.

+During his mayoralty work was undertaken on major public and private projects, many receiving Diaz's backing.
+Such projects included new highrises in Downtown Miami and the new Marlins Stadium.
+Diaz also championed a full overhaul of the city's zoning code that was adopted.

 Later career

-Mayor Díaz left office in 2009 because of term limits.
+Díaz left office in 2009 because of term limits.
 In the spring of 2010, Díaz was an IOP Fellow at the Kennedy School of Government at Harvard.
 Today Díaz is a partner at Lydecker Díaz, LLP in Miami.

-On January 22, 2014, Manny Diaz and four other attorneys from his law firm, Lydecker Diaz, filed papers to represent Walmart in its battle to build in Midtown Miami.
+On January 22, 2014, Diaz and four other attorneys from his law firm, Lydecker Diaz, filed papers to represent Walmart in its battle to build in Midtown Miami.

 On November 23, 2020, Diaz declared his campaign for chair of the Florida Democratic party.
-He has been endorsed by Mike Bloomberg, whom he supported when Bloomberg ran for president and Jorge M. Perez who has ties with both former presidents Barack Obama and Bill Clinton.
+He has been endorsed by Mike Bloomberg, whom he supported when Bloomberg ran for president.
+He was elected as Chair of the Florida Democratic Party; he resigned within two years in a letter "replete with excuses" after the "Florida Democrats suffer[ed] some of their worst losses ever" in the 2022 midterm elections.